Non-commutative nature of $\ell$-adic vanishing cycles: A d evissage-like result

-where $-\boxtimes_s-$ denotes the external tensor product over $s$, $\bbD_{Y_s}(-):=\ul \Hom_{Y_s}(-,\CO_{Y_s})$ the Grothendieck duality functor and $\Coh(Y\times_S Z)_{Y_s\times_s Z_s}$ the subcategory of $\Coh(Y\times_S Z)$ spanned by those complexes supported on the closed subscheme $j:Y_s\times_s Z_s\hto Y\times_S Z$. \begin{rem} Actually, we observe that the proof of \cite[Lemma 4.2.3]{tv22} only requires that $Y$ and $Z$ are Gorenstein $S$-schemes of finite type.
-The flatness assumption is never really used (it is actually there only to guarantee that the derived special fibers agree with the usual ones), while the regularity is only needed to guarantee that this functor is compatible with perfect complexes and thus induces a functor at the level of dg categories of singularities. \end{rem} \begin{prop} The localization sequence
+\begin{rem} Actually, we observe that the proof of \cite[Lemma 4.2.3]{tv22} only requires that $Y$ and $Z$ are Gorenstein $S$-schemes of finite type.
+The flatness assumption is never really used (it is actually there only to guarantee that the derived special fibers agree with the usual ones), while regularity is only needed to guarantee that this functor is compatible with perfect complexes and thus induces a functor at the level of dg-categories of singularities. \end{rem}